 Which Quartz Colors Look Like Marble

 A common request is a white quartz with the look of marble but without the high maintenance.
-Several manufacturers have styles that match this, including Cambria and Silestone.
+Fact #9 Several manufacturers have styles that match marble, including Cambria and Silestone.
 Zodiaq also has several color options that mimic the look of white marble with a hint of grey running throughout.

 Caesarstone is another brand that has several marble-like offerings, many of which look more like the real thing than you’d expect.
 It looks a great deal like a carrara marble, but has the durability of engineered stone, making it a practical choice for someone who wants the cool look of marble in a heavy use kitchen.